StackExchange/blackbox/README.md

 To add "blackbox" to a git or mercurial repo, you'll need to do the following:

 1. Run the initialize script.
-This adds a few files to your repo in a directory called "keyrings".
+This adds a few files to your repo in a directory called ".blackbox".
 2. For the first user, create a GPG key and add it to the key ring.
 3. Encrypt the files you want to be "secret".
 4. For any automated user (one that must be able to decrypt without a passphrase), create a GPG key and create a subkey with an empty passphrase.

+FYI: Your repo may use `keyrings/live` instead of `.blackbox`.
+See "Where is the configuration stored?"

 ### Run the initialize script.